Kay Goldsworthy: Ministry as bishop

 In April 2008, Goldsworthy was chosen to become an assistant bishop in the Diocese of Perth by the archbishop, Roger Herft.
 She became the first woman to be consecrated as a bishop in the Anglican Church of Australia at St George's Cathedral, Perth, on 22 May 2008.
 In 2013 she became the first woman already consecrated as a bishop, and the second Anglican woman, to be on a nomination list for election as a diocesan bishop in Australia (the Bishop of Newcastle election being the first).
 On 11 December 2014 she was elected to become the diocesan bishop of the Diocese of Gippsland and was installed on 21 March 2015.

 In the Australian 2017 Queen's Birthday Honours List, Goldsworthy was appointed an Officer of the Order of Australia (AO) for "distinguished service to religion through the Anglican Church of Australia, as a pioneer and role model for women, to church administration, and to pastoral care and equality".

-Goldsworthy has said that she supports an "inclusive" approach to same-sex marriage.
-She revealed in an interview that she voted in favour of same-sex marriage during Australia's plebiscite.
-As a bishop in Gippsland, she appointed an openly gay priest in a same-sex partnership.
-She has also ordained an openly gay man in a civil partnership.
-In 2022, during the Lambeth Conference, she signed a statement in support of LGBTQ inclusion within the Anglican Communion.

-Controversy at time of appointment
+In 2017 Goldsworthy was elected Archbishop of Perth and installed on 10 February 2018 as the archbishop and metropolitan of Western Australia.

+She gave as her first priorities: properly responding to the Royal Commission into Institutional Responses to Child Sexual Abuse, ensuring those who had been abused were cared for, rebuilding trust in the church as a place of grace and healing, addressing violence against women and children in the community, supporting women in leadership positions and listening to the views of Anglicans in the Perth diocese.